 - Dollar buying surges across platforms led by leveraged accounts on news the U.S. Senate adopts budget resolution in step toward tax overhaul, according to Asia-based FX traders.

 - Leveraged accounts bought dollars ahead of further buying executed over the Tokyo fixing

 - Large bids layered under USDJPY 112.30 for real money accounts

 - Exporter selling of spot above 113.00 not as heavy as previous

 - Treasuries under pressure, initially dipping after Taylor also seen in running for Fed Chair with Powell, before sliding sharply after U.S. Senate adopts budget resolution, smoothing the path for future tax cuts.
 Large buying of downside seen in 5-year options.

 So there you go.
 “Bigly.”
 Only not really.

-Actually it’s basically nothing, but given that the default state of affairs on Capitol Hill these days is “gridlock,” “nothing” is actually better than “something.”Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Actually it’s basically nothing, but given that the default state of affairs on Capitol Hill these days is “gridlock,” “nothing” is actually better than “something.”Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.